SIVGOS/US_Postal_Zip_Code_Classification/README.md

 I am using Convolutional Neural Network.
 The test accuracy achieved is 96%.
 If someone can get a better accuracy please contact me.
 My email id: gos_coder@outlook.com

+PS: The program automatically downloads the database from URL.